Sam Harris: Accusations of Islamophobia

 Harris has been accused of Islamophobia by linguist and political commentator Noam Chomsky.
 After Harris and Chomsky exchanged a series of emails on terrorism and U.S. foreign policy in 2015, Chomsky said Harris had not prepared adequately for the exchange and that this revealed his work as unserious.
 In a 2016 interview with Al Jazeera Englishs UpFront, Chomsky further criticized Harris, saying he "specializes in hysterical, slanderous charges against people he doesn't like".
 Other writers and political commentators including Glenn Greenwald, Sam Seder, Reza Aslan, Chris Hedges, and Nathan J. Robinson have also accused Harris of Islamophobia and/or bigotry.
 Hedges and Robinson have also criticized Harris for discussing in an excerpt from The End of Faith the possibility of a nuclear first strike against an Islamist regime that would have acquired long-range nuclear weapons and that would be undeterred by the threat of mutual destruction due to beliefs in jihad and martyrdom.

 Harris has countered that his views on this and other topics are frequently misrepresented by "unethical critics" who "deliberately" take his words out of context.
 He has also criticized the validity of the term "Islamophobia".
-"My criticism of Islam is a criticism of beliefs and their consequences, but my fellow liberals reflexively view it as an expression of intolerance toward people", he wrote following a disagreement with actor Ben Affleck in October 2014 on the show Real Time with Bill Maher.
-Affleck had described Harris's and host Bill Maher's views on Muslims as "gross" and "racist", and Harris's statement that "Islam is the mother lode of bad ideas" as an "ugly thing to say".
+Following a disagreement with actor Ben Affleck in October 2014 on the show Real Time with Bill Maher, he wrote: "My criticism of Islam is a criticism of beliefs and their consequences, but my fellow liberals reflexively view it as an expression of intolerance toward people", Affleck had described Harris's and host Bill Maher's views on Muslims as "gross" and "racist", and Harris's statement that "Islam is the mother lode of bad ideas" as an "ugly thing to say".
 Affleck also compared Harris's and Maher's rhetoric to that of people who use antisemitic canards or define African-Americans in terms of intraracial crime.
-Several conservative American media pundits in turn criticized Affleck and praised Harris and Maher for broaching the topic, saying that discussing it had become taboo.
+Several American conservative media pundits in turn criticized Affleck and praised Harris and Maher for broaching the topic, saying that discussing it had become taboo.

-Harris's dialogue on Islam with Maajid Nawaz received a combination of positive reviews and mixed reviews.
-Irshad Manji wrote: "Their back-and-forth clarifies multiple confusions that plague the public conversation about Islam."
+Harris's dialogue on Islam with Maajid Nawaz received positive reviews, as well as mixed reviews.
+Irshad Manji wrote that their "back-and-forth clarifies multiple confusions that plague the public conversation about Islam".
 Of Harris specifically, she said "[he] is right that liberals must end their silence about the religious motives behind much Islamist terror.
 At the same time, he ought to call out another double-standard that feeds the liberal reflex to excuse Islamists: Atheists do not make nearly enough noise about hatred toward Muslims".